 When Chuck’s plane went down into the South Pacific he was thrust into the Liminal Zone.
 What did he reflect on during those long lonely days and nights, especially when he knew that he might never see his family or friends again?
 He knew he could die of illness, starvation, and exposure.
 What kept him going, despite the loneliness and the acute unknowability of his future?
 Although he made several attempts to end his life, he continued to push forward into and through the Liminal Zone, eventually making his way out.

 In a sense, there is no time.
 No schedule dictates how long it will take to break the trails that will lead you to your new story.
 It can take weeks, months, or years.
-Your body and your will are the gifts and tools that will keep you going.
-The Liminal Zone gives no quarter; therefore, as long as there is an option to comfortably exit, the likelihood is great that many will take that exit.
-But for some, the choice is really between these two things: taking on the terrors of the unknown or giving up despite knowing that you might live.
+Your body, your spirit, and your will are the gifts and tools that will keep you going.
+The Liminal Zone gives no quarter; it demands that you commit to yourself.
 This is the gift of the Liminal Zone – comfort may be hard to come by while you’re in it, but you are nevertheless offered the possibility of a new life.

 Copyright © 2014 – Current| Gloria Constantin | All Rights Reserved |